 Too much time down the drain on just getting email up and running.

-#2 Updated by Cyber Sprocket about 4 years ago
+#2 Updated by Cyber Sprocket over 8 years ago

 Is there a wiki page on configuring email?
 Something that explains the valid settings for each key in the configuration file?
 Maybe some examples?

 The only way I knew that I could set authentication to "none" (without getting into source) was by stumbling across this post.

 #3 Updated by Zarooba Rozruba over 8 years ago

 Something to add to the upcoming documentation ::

 My email server does not have authentication required, yet with host+port information alone Redmine could not send email out.